-- 'Baby' was built using technology developed for World War Two radar and communications equipment.
+- The original Baby computer was built at the University of Manchester using technology developed for Second World War radar and communications equipment.

 Find it in MOSI at: